godoio/Discord_Download/README.md

 Also, change the [YOUR_DISCORD_VERSION] to the version you have downloaded.

-For any issues in the download and installation raise the issue!
+Raise issues regarding the installation while reading the steps.
+Thank you!